-This is closely related to a ‘dollar cost averaging’ investment strategy.
+This is closely related to the 'dollar-cost averaging' investment strategy.
 Under this strategy, investors split their total investment into smaller, regular purchases over time rather than investing a lump sum all in one go.

 When should you think twice before buying the dip?

-It’s important to point out that buying the dip can be very risky.
-This is because it is a contrarian investment strategy – you’re betting that the rest of the market is wrong and that a share that has recently suffered a price decline will soon reverse its downtrend and quickly recover.
+It's important to point out that buying the dip can be very risky.
+This is because it is a contrarian investment strategy.
+You're betting that the rest of the market is wrong, and a share that has recently suffered a price decline will soon reverse its downtrend and quickly recover.

-So, as we’ve already discussed, if you follow a buy the dip investment strategy, you should try to mitigate this risk by only focusing on companies you understand well.
+There's no way to know that a company's share price won't keep falling.
+So, as we've already discussed, if you follow a buy-the-dip investment strategy, you should try to mitigate this risk by only focusing on companies you understand well.

-You should always tie any investment decision you make back to your assessment of a company’s real underlying value.
+You should always tie any investment decision back to your assessment of a company's underlying value.
 This will help you determine whether or not you think you are paying a fair price for a share of the company.

 If you believe in a company's long-term growth prospects and think that a recent pullback in its share price means that its shares are now cheap, this is the best time to buy the dip.
 This is because you are basing your investment decision on your understanding of the company's growth potential.